The-Politico/interactive-news-developer-guide/workflow/starting-a-project.md

 **Medium-turn** projects require a dedicated discussion with Lily and Jon before beginning.
 We want to know what skills you'll need to learn to complete the project, what data you have in-hand and what you're waiting on, what bottlenecks you foresee, what's your UX aesthetic, shareholders, audience, etc.

-**Long-turn** projects will require sign-off from Lily, Jon and Paul.
+**Long-turn** projects require sign-off from Lily, Jon and Paul.
 Often, you will be asked to write up the goals of these projects and a prospective timeline so we can can track progress.

----

-### Code and Design reviews

-* [ ] Code reviews will be done as needed - especially for LongTerm projects
-* [ ] Projects will receive a design review at the outset to talk about goals/structure and throughout the project as needed for fine tuning
-* [ ] Jon and Lily will sign off on all projects before they are published

 ---